 But, it’s been about 10 years since that first attempt, and since then, I’ve learned from all my mishaps.
 At this point, I could probably monogram a towel in my sleep.
 Having done this for so long, I now know what I need to do to achieve the best results.

-Although there are a few tactics to keep in mind, embroidering a name, monogram or a design on a terry cloth towel is still an appropriate project for a beginner.
+Although there are a few tactics to keep in mind, embroidering a name, monogram, or a design on a terry cloth towel is still an appropriate project for a beginner.
 The terry cloth material is fairly easy to work with because it doesn’t stretch and tear.
-Plus, towels are flat, so they are easy to embroider on without excess fabric getting in the way.
+Plus, towels are flat, so they are easy to embroider without excess fabric getting in the way.
 And, finally, towels (especially dish towels) are pretty inexpensive.
-So, if you totally screw one up, you’re not out too much.
+So, if you screw one up, you’re not out too much.

 Once you master embroidering on terry cloth materials, there are loads of projects you can tackle beyond adding a simple name or monogram on a towel.
 And, they all make fantastic gifts for a variety of recipients on many different occasions.